 \subsection{Misuse-originating Data-Flow Analysis}

-This section introduces a misuse-originating data-flow analysis to find the sensitive data flows originating from the cryptographic misuses and the related sink categories.
-Firstly, we investigate the functionality of cryptographic APIs and divide them into two categories: \begin{compactitem}[\textbullet] \item Data-related APIs (DAPI): the APIs used for direct data processing, e.g., encryption, message digest, MAC, SSL/TLS operation. \item Parameter-related APIs (PAPI): the APIs used for constructing the parameters required by DAPI, e.g., PRNG, key generation, certificate management. \end{compactitem}
+This section introduces a misuse-originating data-flow analysis to find the sensitive data flows originating from the cryptographic misuses and their related sink categories.
+Firstly, we investigate the functionality of cryptographic APIs and divide them into two categories: \begin{compactitem}[\textbullet] \item Data-related APIs (DAPI): the APIs used for direct data processing, e.g., encryption, message digest, MAC, SSL/TLS operation. \item Parameter-related APIs (PAPI): the APIs used for constructing the parameters required by DAPI, e.g., PRNG, key generation, and certificate management. \end{compactitem}

-We manually classify the APIs in JCA cryptographic libraries through a careful study of the JCA API document and the results are given in Table~\ref{tab:api-classification}.
-The usage of data-related API usually depends on the usage of some parameter-related APIs.
-For example, in Figure~\ref{fig:example}, if we initialize a 64-bit AES \textsf{KeyGenerator} by the PAPI \textsf{init} on Line 12 which leads to a misuse of weak key, the DAPI \textsf{Cipher.doFinal} on Line 15 and its encrypted data are affected to be insecure.
-Our data-flow analysis should address such dependency and take the DAPI as misuse too.
+We manually classify the APIs in JCA cryptographic libraries through a careful study of the JCA API document, and the results are given in Table~\ref{tab:api-classification}.
+The usage of data-related APIs usually depends on the usage of some parameter-related APIs.
+For example, in Figure~\ref{fig:example}, if we initialize a 64-bit AES \textsf{KeyGenerator} by the PAPI \textsf{init} on Line 12, which leads to a misuse of weak key, the DAPI \textsf{Cipher.doFinal} on Line 15 and its encrypted data are affected to be insecure.
+Our data-flow analysis should also address such dependency and take the DAPI as misuse.
 Specifically, the sources used in our misuse-originating data-flow analysis are firstly expanded based on the relation of PAPIs and DAPIs in the specific app.
-Firstly, we state several related definitions as follows.